On Linux, we support Ubuntu 16.04. Run the following command to obtain the required packages.

 Signing, enable automatic signing and then select a development team.
 Now, the project is ready to be built by selecting the

-example target for a specific development device.
+game target for a specific development device.

-build-scripts/android.
-This should create a new directory called external.
-From here, you should be able to use the contents of that directory as a normal android gradle project, and either import it into android studio (untested), or build/install on the command line as follows.
+build-scripts/android as a normal android gradle project, and either import it into android studio (untested), or build/install on the command line as follows.

 ./gradlew build ./gradlew installDebug